HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 [info] http://homeassistant.local:8123 or using the IP address of Raspberry Pi [info] machine: http://<Your Pi’s IP Address>:8123
 ```
-After setup finished without errors you can go on.
+After setup is finished without errors, you can go on.

 Restart your **entire** system with the following command.
 ```